tagspaces/documentation/docs/sharing.md

 import { ProFeature, EntFeature, CenteredImage, CenteredVideo, FullScreenImage } from '@site/src/components/CommonBlocks';

-You can share files in two ways, here you will find how this can be done.
+You can share files in two ways, and here is how it can be done.

 ## Internal sharing for files and folders

-The first one which was introduced back in version 3.8 is called "Sharing", as seen in the next screenshot.
-It is intended for sharing links to files anf folders with other TagSpaces users and installations.
-These links will work on object storage locations or local locations synced with tools such as Dropbox, Google Drive or Syncthing.
-Other important requirement is that these location should have the [same location id](/linking#location-ids).
+The first method, introduced back in version 3.8, is called "Sharing."
+It allows you to share links to files and folders with other TagSpaces users and installations.
+These links will work for object storage locations or local locations synced with tools such as Dropbox, Google Drive, or Syncthing.
+A key requirement is that these locations must have the [same location ID](/linking#location-ids).

 <CenteredImage
-    caption="Sharing link file and folder properties"
+    caption="Sharing link in file and folder properties" src="/media/sharing-link.png"
-    src="/media/sharing-link.png"
     maxWidth="778px"
     showCaption
 />

-Once copied to the clipboard with the **COPY** button, the link can be shared for example per email or via messenger.
-The person with which you share the link have to open his installation of TagSpaces and paste the link in the search box of the app and hit enter.
+Once copied to the clipboard with the **COPY** button, the link can be shared, for example, via email or messenger.
+The recipient must open TagSpaces, paste the link into the search box, and press enter.

 <CenteredImage
     caption="Open TS-Links from the search box"
     src="/media/tslinks-in-search.png"
     showCaption
 />

-Alternatively she can navigation to the locations section and open the three-dot menu and choose on the **Open Link**, as showed in the next screenshot.
+Alternatively, they can navigate to the locations section, open the three-dot menu, and select **Open Link**, as shown in the next screenshot.

 <CenteredImage
     caption="Open shared links in TagSpaces"
     src="/media/open-shared-links.png"
     maxWidth="697px"
     showCaption
 />

 :::info
-This kind of links can be also used for internal links in TagSpaces, more on this topic can be found in the a dedicated [linking section](/linking).
+These kinds of links can also be used for internal links within TagSpaces.
+More details can be found in the dedicated [linking section](/linking).
 :::

-## Sharing download link to a file
+## Sharing download links to a file

 <ProFeature />

-The second kind of sharing links are called "Links for downloading" and are available only for only files (not folders) located on object storages (e.g. AWS S3 or MinIO).
-The place responsible for this links is located in the file properties and is marked in the next screenshot.
+The second type of sharing links, called "Links for downloading," are available only for files (not folders) located on object storages such as AWS S3 or MinIO.
+The relevant section in the file properties is shown in the next screenshot.

 <CenteredImage
     caption="Download links in the file properties"
     src="/media/download-link.png"
     maxWidth="778px"
     showCaption
 />

-The click on the **Generate Link** button will open the following dialog:
+Clicking the **Generate Link** button opens the following dialog:

 <CenteredImage
     caption="Generating the download links"
     src="/media/generate-download-link.png"
     maxWidth="595px"
     showCaption
 />

-Here you can have the following options:
+Here, you have the following options:

-- Ability to adjust the **validity duration** of the link.
-Currently supported are these durations: 15 minutes, 1 hour, 1 day, 3 days and 1 week.
+- Adjust the **validity duration** of the link.
+Supported durations include: 15 minutes, 1 hour, 1 day, 3 days, and 1 week.
-- The **Copy** button copies the link to the clipboard, so you can use it in some other application.
+- The **Copy** button copies the link to the clipboard for use in other applications.
-- A **QR-code** of the link is automatically generated on opening the dialog.
-By changing the duration, the QR-code is automatically re-generated.
+- A **QR-code** of the link is automatically generated.
+Changing the duration will regenerate the QR-code.

-The generated link can be shared for example via chat ot email so the counterpart, so opening it in a browser will initiate the download.
-If the link is expired the user will see the following message:
+The generated link can be shared via chat or email.
+When opened in a browser, the download will be initiated.
+If the link expires, the user will see this message:

 <CenteredImage
     caption="Expired download links"
     src="/media/expired-download-link.png"
     maxWidth="797px"
     showCaption
 />

 ### Downloading directly in locations

-It is possible to download such links also directly in a TagSpaces locations, without the need of a browser.
-Just go to the file create dialog, click on **More options**, paste the link in the URL text field and click the **Start the Download** button.
-The file will be saved in the current folder of your current location.
+It is possible to download files via links directly into a TagSpaces location, bypassing the browser.
+Click on the **Create new** button and from the menu choose **New From URL**

 <CenteredImage
-    caption="Download in locations"
-    src="/media/create-dialog-download-links.png"
-    maxWidth="592px"
+    caption="Open "
+    src="/media/open-download-from-url-dialog.avif"
+    maxWidth="350px"
     showCaption
 />

+This will open the following dialog, where you can paste the URL and start the download with the **OK** button.

+<CenteredImage
+    caption="Open "
+    src="/media/download-file-dialog.avif"
+    maxWidth="450px"
+    showCaption
+/>

 ### Downloading to your phone

-If you point the camera of your phone or tablet to the QR-code, the link should be automatically recognized and then you can initiate its opening in your mobile browser.
-This is the easiest way to transfer files from your object storage locations to mobile devices.
+You can also download files to your phone or tablet.
+Point your device’s camera at the QR-code, and it will automatically recognize the link, allowing you to open it in your mobile browser.
+This is an easy way to transfer files from object storage to mobile devices.

-## Sharing many files at once
+## Sharing multiple files at once

 <ProFeature />

-If you want to share the files from a given folder, just few of them or your current search results, you will need a functionality for sharing many files at once.
-This functionality is now possible in the [Grid](/perspectives/grid), [List](/perspectives/list) and [Kanban](/perspectives/kanban) perspectives.
-To open the sharing dialog you have to click the sharing icon from the toolbar or choose the share menu item from the file context menu in these perspectives.
+To share files from a folder, a selection of files, or search results, you can use the "Share many files" feature.
+This functionality is available in the [Grid](/perspectives/grid), [List](/perspectives/list), and [Kanban](/perspectives/kanban) perspectives.
+To open the sharing dialog, click the sharing icon in the toolbar or select the share option from the context menu in these perspectives.

 <CenteredImage
     caption="Open the file sharing dialog"
     src="/media/open-sharing-dialog.png"
     maxWidth="1056px"
     showCaption
 />

-The dialogs opens and generates sharing links which are valid for 3 days.
-You can adjust the validity of the links from the dropbox, where can choose among 15 minutes, 60 minutes, 1 day, 3 days and 7 days.
-After the validity time expires the links will not work anymore.
-TagSpaces do not offer links for permanent sharing.
+The dialog generates sharing links that are valid for 3 days by default.
+You can adjust the validity duration to 15 minutes, 60 minutes, 1 day, 3 days, or 7 days.
+After expiration, the links will no longer work.
+TagSpaces does not offer permanent sharing links.

 <CenteredImage
     caption="The file sharing dialog"
     src="/media/file-sharing-dialog.png"
     maxWidth="735px"
     showCaption
 />

-In central area of the dialog surrounded by a dashed line you will see a preview of the generated code snipped.
-If the shared files have thumbnails, they will be displayed, otherwise the name of the file is displayed.
-In the top part of this area, the expiration date of the links is stated.
+The center of the dialog, surrounded by a dashed line, shows a preview of the generated HTML snippet.
+If the shared files have thumbnails, they will be displayed; otherwise, the filenames will be shown.
+The expiration date of the links is displayed at the top of this area.

-At the bottom of dialog you will have the following options:
+At the bottom of the dialog, you have the following options:

-- **Copy to clipboard** - this will copy the generated code with the links in the clipboard, so you can copy it an email or a chat program.
+- **Copy to clipboard** - Copies the generated code with the links to the clipboard, so you can paste it into an email or chat application.
-- **Save as HTML** - this will initiate the saving of the generated code locally as a HTML file, so you can for example include it in as attachment in an email.
+- **Save as HTML** - Saves the generated code locally as an HTML file, which can be attached to an email.
-- **Save & Share** - this will save the generated HTML file in the S3 bucket and open the file sharing dialog, where you can directly share the file.
+- **Save & Share** - Saves the generated HTML file to the S3 bucket and opens the sharing dialog, allowing direct sharing of the file.
-- **Close** - will close this dialog.
+- **Close** - Closes the dialog.
-- **Help** - will open this help page in online documentation of the application.
+- **Help** - Opens this help page in the online documentation.

-:::info
+:::caution
-If the links are not expired, anybody in possession of the code with the sharing will be able to access and download the shared files.
-So please be careful how, where and with whom you share the code
+If the links have not expired, anyone with the code snippet can access and download the shared files.
+So be cautious with whom and how you share this code.
 :::

-### Using the HTML snipped in email clients
+### Using the HTML snippet in email clients

-This is how the HTML snipped looks like once pasted in some common email clients.
+Here is how the HTML snippet appears when pasted into some common email clients.

 #### Thunderbird

 <CenteredImage
-    caption="Sharing snipped in Thunderbird"
+    caption="Sharing snippet in Thunderbird"
     src="/media/sharing-snipped-thunderbird.png"
     maxWidth="970px"
     showCaption
 />

 :::info
-In Gmail you should uncheck the "Plain text mode" makred in the screenshot bellow in order the links to recognized
+In Gmail, make sure to uncheck the "Plain text mode" option, as marked in the screenshot below, to ensure the links are recognized.
 :::

 #### Gmail

 <CenteredImage
-    caption="Sharing snipped in Gmail"
+    caption="Sharing snippet in Gmail"
     src="/media/sharing-snipped-gmail.png"
     maxWidth="970px"
     showCaption
 />

 #### Outlook

 <CenteredImage
-    caption="Sharing snipped in Outlook"
+    caption="Sharing snippet in Outlook"
     src="/media/sharing-snipped-outlook.png"
     maxWidth="970px"
     showCaption
 />

-### Using the HTML snipped in chat apps
+### Using the HTML snippet in chat apps

-This is how the HTML snipped looks like once pasted in some common chat apps.
+This is how the HTML snippet looks when pasted into common chat applications.

 #### Signal

 <CenteredImage
-    caption="Sharing snipped in Signal"
+    caption="Sharing snippet in Signal"
     src="/media/sharing-snipped-signal.png"
     maxWidth="970px"
     showCaption
 />

 #### Whatsapp

 <CenteredImage
-    caption="Sharing snipped in Whatsapp"
+    caption="Sharing snippet in Whatsapp"
     src="/media/sharing-snipped-whatsapp.png"
     maxWidth="970px"
     showCaption
 />